Policies & Guidelines

 For a full description of these and other benefits, please visit the Office of Human Resources.

 The Bias Response Protocol provides our community with an appropriate, timely and productive response to acts of bias and hate crimes.
-We believe in the inherent dignity of all people and in the education of the whole person so that each Stonehill graduate thinks, acts, and leads with courage toward creating a more just and compassionate world.
+We believe in the inherent dignity of all people and in the education of the whole person so that each Stonehill graduate thinks, acts, and leads with courage to create a more just and compassionate world.
 To achieve these goals, and to support our community in realizing these goals, we are committed to fostering an environment free of harassment and hostility based on personal identity.

 What is a bias-related incident?